open-voice-interoperability/docs-archived/components/voice_registry_system.md

 - ```Get me a car to the airport``` *(using which provider?)*
 - ```What’s the weather``` *(using which provider?)*

-In these implicit examples, there is an ambiguity as to which voice application to use to satisfy the request.
+In these implicit examples, there is an ambiguity as to which voice application should be used to satisfy the request.
 The voice assistant system must resolve this ambiguity by either:
 1. Using an algorithm to determine the best voice application for the user
 2. Look up a user’s preference for that particular utterance/group of utterances and their preferred voice application
 3. Ask the user which voice application to use

-As mentioned above, in the initial phase, VRS would not be involved in the implicit decision - this would be up to the voice assistant system.
-The system may use VRS in this decision process but the scope of VRS does not include resolving implicit utterances.
+As mentioned above, in the initial phase, VRS would not be involved in the implicit disambiguation - this would be up to the voice assistant system.
+The system may use VRS data in this decision process but the scope of VRS does not include resolving implicit utterances.

-A future version of VRS may add additional functionality to include implicit utterance resolution.
+A future version of VRS may add additional functionality to include or futher aid implicit utterance resolution.

 ### 1.0.7.
 Discussions
  1. Do we need central location for common words?